KornOse/p-excercise/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.1.2.

-Whole application is built with standalone components and directives.
+Whole application is built with standalone components and directives with use of [PrimeNg](https://primeng.org/) framework.

 I implemented each part of specification **except for**:
 - searchable table